 The ASUS XG27AQ has a flicker-free backlight, which helps to reduce eye strain.

-The ASUS XG27AQ is a 27 inch monitor with a great 1440p resolution, resulting in a high pixel density.
+The ASUS XG27AQ is a 27-inch monitor with a great 1440p resolution, resulting in a high pixel density.
 That means you can open multiple windows side-by-side, and the image looks sharp and clear.
+If you want a 4k resolution and higher pixel density, check out the ASUS ROG Strix XG27UQR.

 The ASUS ROG Strix XG27AQ has many extra features, including adjustable RGB lighting and built-in speakers.
 It also includes: